ocaml/dune/doc/migration.rst

 A :ref:`source_tree <source_tree>` stanza has been introduced to reflect the actual function of this stanza.

-Escape Sequences
+Escape sequences
 ----------------

 Invalid escape sequences of the form ``\x`` where ``x`` is a character other than ``[0-9]``, ``x``, ``n``, ``r``, ``t``, ``b`` are not allowed in dune files.

-Comments Syntax
+Comments syntax
 ---------------

 Block comments of the form ``#| ... |#`` and comments of the form ``#;`` are not supported in dune files.

-Renamed Variables
+Renamed variables
 -----------------

 All existing variables have been lowercased for consistency.
 Other variables